Shoeless Joe Jackson: Later life

-During the remaining 20 years of his baseball career, Jackson played with and managed a number of semi-professional teams, most located in Georgia and South Carolina, under different assumed names.
+During the remaining 20 years of his baseball career, Jackson played with and managed several semi-professional teams, most located in Georgia and South Carolina, under assumed names.
 In 1922, Jackson moved to Savannah, Georgia, and opened a dry cleaning business with his wife.

 In 1933, the Jacksons moved back to Greenville, South Carolina.
-After first opening a barbecue restaurant, Jackson and his wife opened "Joe Jackson's Liquor Store", which they operated until his death.
-One of the better known stories of Jackson's post-major league life took place at his liquor store.
+After opening a barbecue restaurant, Jackson and his wife opened "Joe Jackson's Liquor Store", which they operated until his death.
+One of the better-known stories of Jackson's post-major league life occurred at the store.
 Ty Cobb and sportswriter Grantland Rice entered the store, with Jackson showing no sign of recognition of Cobb.
 After making his purchase, Cobb finally asked Jackson, "Don't you know me, Joe?"
 Jackson replied, "Sure, I know you, Ty, but I wasn't sure you wanted to know me.
 A lot of them don't."

 As he aged, Jackson began to suffer from heart trouble.
 In 1951, at the age of 64, he died of a heart attack.
 Jackson was the first of the eight banned players to die and is buried at Woodlawn Memorial Park in Greenville.
 He had no children, but he and his wife raised two of his nephews.